amogorkon/justuse/README.md

 - [ ] try to pull packages from a P2P network before pulling from PyPI or conda directly
 - [ ] provide a visual representation of the internal dependency graph
 - [ ] module-level variable guards aka "module-properties"
+- [ ] isolation of packages via subprocess/subinterpreter for clean un-/reloading
 - [ ] documentation
 - [ ] testing everything!